engisalor/sketch-grammar-explorer/README.md

 **Asynchronous calling**

-When using a local server and with `wait=False`, SGEX enables asynchronous calling.
-This can increase performance substantially. `threads` is user adjustable, but by default already adjusts to the number of CPUs available (see `max_workers` for [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor)).
-In this mode, all calls in an input file must finish before responses are saved: if interrupted, the whole process needs to be restarted.
+Asynchronous calling is enabled when using a local server, which can increase performance substantially.
+By default the number of threads adjusts according to the number of CPUs available (see `max_workers` for [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor)).
+In this mode a job must finish before responses are saved.

 **Discarding unwanted data with `keep`**

-SGEX saves the entire response for each API call by default. `keep` can be used to specify what data to add to a sqlite database and what to discard.
+SGEX saves the entire response for each API call by default. `keep` can be used to specify what JSON data to add.
 For example, if `keep="concsize"` is set for `freqs` calls, only the absolute frequency is kept and the rest of the response is discarded.
 Currently, `keep` works for top-level items only, not nested JSON data.

 ### Notes